Thibbesh/Qardio/README.md

-# IoT Platform APIs
+# Temperature

 ###### Motivation

 This project is an assignment.
-Implemented code would be a nice example of real-time IoT events and how platform APIs capture and present data.
-In this assignment, IoT device refers to temperature sensor.
+Implemented code would be a nice example of real-time events and how platform APIs capture and present data.
+In this assignment, device refers to temperature sensor.

 ### Features

-IoT Platform APIs provides
+Temperature APIs provides

-- Collect IoT device data using HTTP endpoints.
+- Collect device data using HTTP endpoints.

 - Saving data point in InfluxDB.